Policy

 Signals

-Below the lines is the catalog of built-in signals.
-Each one has a single on/off toggle — that's the only control.
-Its impact is fixed and shown as a read-only severity badge, and a Permanent or Expires tag tells you whether its effect fades over time.
+Below the lines is the catalog of built-in signals, grouped as Risk · Bot detection, Risk · Behavioral, Risk · Network and Trust.
+Each signal has a single on/off toggle — that's the only control.
+Its impact is fixed and shown as a read-only number (how many points it moves the trust score), with a Permanent or Expires 30d tag next to the name.
 You can't change a signal's weight by hand, and you can't write your own detection rules — the catalog is the same well-tuned set for everyone.

 Risk signals (lower the score)

-Attack-tool user-agentBot detectionThe browser identifies as a known attack/scanner tool (sqlmap, nikto, nmap…).
-Severe — a single hit blocks.On
+Attack-tool user-agentBot detectionThe browser identifies itself as a known attack or scanner tool (sqlmap, nikto, nmap, masscan, zgrab).−50, permanent — a single hit blocksOn

 Trust signals (raise the score)

-Email address setThe visitor has an email on file — the primary "real person" signalOn
+Email address setThe visitor has an email on file — the primary "contactable person" signal+15On

-External account ID setLinked to your backend via the SDK identify() callOff
+External account ID setLinked to your own backend via the SDK identify() call+10Off

-Customer value setA customer value / LTV is set via the SDKOff
+Customer value setA positive customer value / LTV is set via the SDK+10Off

-The four trust signals that are off by default all rely on profile fields your own integration sets.
-They're off because an integration that stamps the same value on every visitor would hand out trust indiscriminately — turn one on only if your integration fills that field meaningfully (for example, an external account ID only for signed-in users).
+The two signals Yaplet measures itself — Wrote a message and Returning visitor — are on by default because they come from the visitor's own actions and no integration can fake them.
+The four that are off by default all rely on profile fields your own integration sets, and an integration that stamps the same value on every visitor would hand out trust indiscriminately.
+Turn one on only if your integration fills that field meaningfully (for example, an external account ID only for signed-in users).

 Saving changes

-Any edit raises a sticky save bar showing how many changes are pending.
-Click Save to apply or Reset to discard.
-Saving is blocked if the block line isn't below the low-trust line.
+Any edit raises a sticky bar at the bottom showing how many changes are unsaved.
+Click Save changes to apply or Reset to discard.
+Saving is blocked while the block line isn't below the low-trust line.
 Changes apply going forward — existing scores aren't recalculated retroactively.

 Tuning tips

 • Global audience?
-The signals no longer penalise night-time activity or run VPN/Tor reputation checks, so travellers and remote teams won't pile into the low-trust band.
+The signals no longer penalise night-time activity, shared IP addresses, many countries or many devices, and they no longer run VPN/Tor reputation checks — those turned out to be almost always wrong on long-lived mobile connections.
+Travellers and remote teams shouldn't pile into the low-trust band.
 If they still do, move to the Relaxed preset.

 • Lots of identified users?
 Leave the trust signals on so your real customers float to the top of the score range.